 The TOTO Group selects suppliers every year based on the following definitions.

 ・A supplier that handles raw materials that have a large impact on the environment, society, and biodiversity.

-・Supplier who did not meet the TOTO requirement level in the CSR evaluation
+・Supplier who did not meet the TOTO requirement level in the sustainability evaluation

 * Achievement rate of compliance with the TOTO standards：Rate of suppliers who have cleared standards for compliance items determined by the TOTO Group among all suppliers (includes completion of corrective actions).